How to Prepare RIGHT NOW for School Closures in Queensland

 - If your tutor will be delivering their services online, what will your child need?

-At this stage, if, when, and for how long Queensland schools will close is still up for speculation.
-Like all parents across Queensland, we’re hoping that COVID-19 passes without much drama and there’s no need for school closures at all.
+At this stage, it isn’t know exactly how long schools in Queensland will be closed.
 As responsible members of the education industry, we’re also taking a proactive approach to planning and preparing at this difficult time.
 Unfortunately, due to high demand, we cannot guarantee online tutoring placements for all enquiries.
-We will be forced prioritise existing students first.
+We will be forced to prioritise existing students first.